 How do we compress images?

-We prefer using an online tool such as TinyPNG that’s super easy to use and will compress .jpg or .png images in no time.
-Before uploading these images to your WordPress site, just run them through this tool and you will see how much space you’ve saved.
+You can use an online tool such as TinyPNG that’s super easy to use and will compress .jpg or .png images in no time.
+Before uploading these images to your WordPress site, just run them through this tool, and you will see how much space you’ve saved.

-There are also plugins (Smush, EWWW Image Optimizer and others) you can use for bulk compression.
-They will save you same time, but just as any other plugin they will slow down your site as well.
+There are also plugins (Smush, EWWW Image Optimizer, etc.) you can use for bulk compression.
+They will save you some time, but just like any other plugin, they will slow down your site as well.
 So if you are not uploading too many images, TinyPNG is a better option.

 7. Delete Spam Comments

-If you are using any anti-spam tools like Akismet, you will probably notice spam comments in your dashboard and/or comment section.
-They are blocked by the plugin’s filters, but they are still stored in your website’s database.
+If you are using any anti-spam tools like Akismet, you will probably notice comments marked as spam in your dashboard.
+These get blocked by the plugin’s filters, but they still get stored in your website’s database.
 Make sure you delete them regularly, so they don’t pile up and take up valuable space.

-So there you have it, 7 habits that will keep your website running like a well-oiled machine.
-At this point, you may be wondering where will you ever find the time to do all of these regularly.
-At first, it may take you some time to get the hang of it, but once you turn these habits into a routine, it won’t take that much time and the benefits for your website will be huge.
+So there you have it, seven habits that will keep your website running like a well-oiled machine.
+At this point, you may be wondering how you will ever find the time to do all of these regularly.
+At first, it may take you some time to get the hang of it, but once you turn these habits into a routine, it won’t take that much time, and the benefits for your website will be huge.